timkmecl/chatgpt-vscode/README.md

 <br>

 **💥Make sure to follow the installation instructions carefully!
-Due to changes introduced by OpenAI, this extension may not work for some and only produce 403 errors - version using official GPT-3 API coming soon💥**
+Due to changes introduced by OpenAI, this extension may not work for some and only produce 403/429 errors - try [version using GPT3](https://github.com/timkmecl/codegpt) via official OpenAI API in this case ([marketplace](https://marketplace.visualstudio.com/items?itemName=timkmecl.codegpt3)) 💥**

 <br>